 The workflow uses an endpoint with the ServiceNow authentication type.
 After you import the workflow, you need to set the endpoint's URL and authentication credentials (the username and password for your ServiceNow API user).

 - In the Integration Builder, click Edit Endpoints.

 - Click the ServiceNow endpoint to open its details.

 - Update the Base URL to that of your ServiceNow system.

-- Enter the credentials for the ServiceNow API user, and then select the Preemptive check box.
+- Enter the credentials for the ServiceNow API user.

 - Click Save Changes, and then close the Endpoints dialog box.

-You need to update each of the inbound integrations to use basic authentication, and retrieve the URLs to configure the app in ServiceNow.
+The next step is to update each of the inbound integrations to use basic authentication, and retrieve the URLs, which you can then copy and paste into the appropriate location in ServiceNow.

 To configure an inbound integration and retrieve its URL:

 - Navigate to the Integration Builder tab and expand the list of inbound integrations.